-- If the system is booting from a drive that is connected to the RAID IDE connector, it will take 30 seconds for the system to power-on from the Suspend to RAM state. - If you are unable to use the Suspend to RAM function (after performing the steps above in Windows® 98 or when you are in Windows® 2000/ME), please check whether your add-in cards or devices support this function.
+If you are unable to use the Suspend to RAM function (after performing the steps above in Windows® 98 or when you are in Windows® 2000/ME/XP), please check whether your add-in cards or devices support this function.
 If this function is not supported, you need to download the appropriate driver from their respective website.